ptemarvelde/amalur-experiments/results/gen_data/run4/README.md

 ```

 Notes:
+ - INCOMPLETE.
+Stopped after like 170 datasets due to uncaught error
  - Run on a e2-highcpu-32 GCP VM.
 32 cores, clockspeed: 2249.998 MHz
  - A dataset could not be generated for some combinations of parameters.
  -